NicoloMoretti/barracks/README.md

 If you see the version of Barracks displayed, it's set up correctly!

-However you would need to have both files wherever you plan to save script/launch your CMD from, so I would suggest you to geth them under PATH somehow, if you feel spartan just drop them in System32.
+However, like this you will need to have both files wherever you plan to save script/launch your CMD from, so I would suggest you to get them under PATH somehow.
+If you feel spartan just drop them in System32 and that will suffice.

 After you are done try again: